robotology/visual-tactile-localization/README.md

 - a second pushing movement is simulated (using the auxiliar point cloud `auxCloud2File` - in this phase localization "using" touch is simulated);
 - it stops again (measurements are simulated again by Disk Poisson sampling the model `modelFile`- in this phase localization "using" vision is simulated);

-The plan expressed above can be easily changed in the [main](src/main.cpp) by defining suitable `LocalizationPhase` phases and setting them within the localizer using the method `LocalizerMotion::setLocPhase`.
+The plan expressed above can be easily changed in the file [main.cpp](src/main.cpp) by defining suitable `LocalizationPhase` phases and setting them within the localizer using the method `LocalizerMotion::setLocPhase`.
 More details on the `LocalizationPhase` can be found in the next section.

 ## Notes on implementation

 ### Offline localizer
 The [localizer](headers/localizer-motion.h) is implemented as a `yarp::os::RFModule` that uses the UPF filter via this [interface](headers/unscentedParticleFilter.h), a fake point cloud generator via this [interface](headers/fakePointCloud.h) and a trajectory generator via this [interface](headers/motionGenerator.h).
-The [main](src/main.cpp) instantiates the point cloud and trajectory generators and the RFModule.
+The method `main` within the file [main.cpp](src/main.cpp) instantiates the point cloud and trajectory generators and the RFModule.

 ### UPF Filter
 The filter can be used through the [interface](headers/unscentedParticleFilter.h).